ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/query-view.markdown

       to store **only the columns that are currently displayed**.
       ![Export Visible Columns Only](images/query-view-export-visible-columns-only.png "Export Visible Columns Only")
 6. **Display**
-   Click to open the [display drop-down dialog](../../../studio/database/queries/query-view#select-visible-columns) where you can select which columns to display and add **custom columns**.
+   Click to open the Display drop-down dialog (see `Select Visible Columns` below), where you can select which columns to display and add **custom columns**.
 7. **Toggle Expanded/Collapsed View**
    Click to expand or collapse the results view.